kwur/new-kwur-site/_posts/2006-10-10-fall-programming-in-full-effect.md

   </p>

   <p>
-    <a href="http://www.kwur.com/sch.php">Check out the full lineup</a> and as always, stay tuned to KWUR for the very finest in underground radio&#8230;
+    <a href="http://www.kwur.com/sch.php">Check out the full lineup</a> and as always, stay tuned to KWUR for the very finest in underground radio…
   </p>
 </div>